purveshmakode24/FCC-responsive-web-design/README.md

-# Responsive-Web-Design
+# FCC-Responsive-Web-Design

-#### This repo contains the responsive web design projects done during the freeCodeCamp course.
+#### This repo contains the responsive web design projects done during the freeCodeCamp.